top of page

 It follows the relationship between the daughter of an impoverished aristocratic family and the son of a butcher.
 (Director: Kim Ho-sun)

-The Korean peninsula suffered difficult economic times in 1901 and typhoid and cholera outbreaks in 1902.
-These challenges were significant push factors for Korean emigration from a country that had been suffering from bad harvests, drought, and years of political threats from China, Russia, and Japan.
-With Japan being the victor in the Russo-Japanese War (1904-1905), Korea was about to become a protectorate of Japan and once again faced Japanese rule.
-For many Koreans looking for a better life, Mexico must have seemed like the chance of a life time.
+The Korean peninsula endured severe conomic hardshps in 1901, followed by devastating typhoid and cholera outbreaks in 1902.
+These hardships, combined with a history of bad harvests, drought, and constant political pressure from China, Russia, and Japan, created immense push factors for Koreans to leave their homeland.
+After Japan emerged victorious in the Russo-Japanese War (1904-1905), Korea was about to become a protectorate of Japan and once again fall under Japanese rule.
+For many Koreans, Mexico likely seemed like a rare opportunity for a fresh start.

 WHY DID YOUR GREAT-GRANDPARENTS AND MINE HAVE TO LEAVE THEIR COUNTRY?